quantumjim/Quantum-Computation-course-Basel/README.md

 ### ❓ Student Support and Questions

 * **Lecture Material/Exam:** For questions regarding lecture content, please address them first to the corresponding lecturer.
 If unable to reach the assigned instructor, please contact Prof. Pierre Fromholz (`pierre.fromholz AT unibas.ch`).
 * **Exercises/Grading:** For all questions concerning assignments and grading processes, please address them first to the designated TA for that week.
-If unable to reach the specific TA, please contact Zoé McIntyre (`zoe.mcintyre AT unibas.ch`).
+If unable to reach the specific TA, please contact [Zoé McIntyre](mailto:zoe.mcintyre@unibas.ch).

 ---
 ***